On April 15, 2019, La Petite Baleen celebrated 40 years of teaching...Read More

-La Petite Baleen’s curriculum is as much about child development as it is about swim skills.
+At La Petite Baleen, our curriculum is as much about child development as it is about swim skills.
 We base everything we do in the pool on what is developmentally appropriate and possible for children.
 This is why we begin with our students learning a basic, dog-paddle swim.
 Developmentally, that is more achievable for young kids than a long-body/long-axis swim with coordinated windmilling arms (for freestyle or backstroke).
+For our youngest of swimmers, we duplicate the baby’s crawling with dog paddle swims because we understand that it matches how the two sides of the brain start to coordinate.
+This type of swimming creates greater cognition in children.

 The core of our learn-to-swim program is the Up-Face, which is introduced in Level 2.
 However, we begin laying the foundation in Level 1 where students (including kids in Toddler & Me classes) learn the breath-holding Balloon Face, the basic paddle-hand movement, and then put those together into a six-foot swim.
 That swim ends with a blow-out—a forceful exhale as their faces emerge from the water.